OctaveInfinity/SOCIAL/README.md

-# Simple social-network
+## A simple social-network

-This is a prototype of a simple social-network.
+This is a prototype.
-The project was built in the Python language, Django and Django Rest frameworks.
+The project was built in the Python, using Django and Django Rest frameworks.

 Functional snapshot: